microsoft/code-with-engineering-playbook/docs/machine-learning/ml-problem-formulation-envisioning.md

 * Define how a potential solution would be used and how its performance should be measured
 * Determine what data is available to solve the problem
 * Understand the capabilities and working practices of the data science team
-* Ensure both the Microsoft side and the customer side have the same understanding of the scope and next steps (e.g., onboarding, data exploration workshop)
+* Ensure all parties have the same understanding of the scope and next steps (e.g., onboarding, data exploration workshop)

 The envisioning process usually entails a series of 'envisioning' sessions where the data science team work alongside subject-matter experts to formulate the problem in such a way that there is a shared understanding a shared understanding of the problem domain, a clear goal, and a predefined approach to evaluating a potential solution.